There is a pile of filthy pots and pans in the corner of the kitchen, and it’s tearing us apart.

 As I ate, I watched people making dinner.
 It was a completely different scene than the chaotic spectacle I was used to.
 People were washing things up, checking if they’d left anything behind.
 They were moving slower.
 Even known mess-makers were cleaning out their pots.

 When the owners returned they dismissed my friend, and the next day the kitchen was disgusting again.
 The greasy pile reappeared, and is still there.

 The same dynamic happens in many parts of society, but two issues in particular come to mind: how to respond to drug addicts and how to educate young people about sex.

 Of course, most people would be a lot more comfortable if nobody was addicted to drugs, only responsible adults had sex, and everyone left the cookware sparkling every time.

 But we’re human, and that’s never going to happen.

 We’re never going to completely eradicate problem behaviors.
+No amount of drug abuse education could ever completely halt drug abuse.
 There will always be a certain percentage of the populace that will do things that can be harmful to themselves and others, and which no consequence can prevent.

 There are two fundamental approaches: